learn-co-curriculum/ruby-methods-readme/README.md

 say_hello_world_ten_times
 ```

 That's way cleaner.
-We define the abstraction, or the machine, `say_hello_world_ten_times` once, but can call it or evoke it, make it run, as many times as we want.
+We define the abstraction, or the machine, `say_hello_world_ten_times` once, but can "call" or "invoke" it—make it run—as many times as we want.
 Let's look at methods in greater detail.

 ### 2. Defining a Method